 A look at the Programme of Study for Key Stage 2 and subject content for the new GCSE, AS and A levels shows that opportunities to emphasise these interconnections between the skills are present throughout the school language-learning continuum.
 Perhaps if we reconsider the nature and type of assessment carried out from the start then, like ripples in a pond, the skillsets of our language learners will continue to expand and grow.
 [WC 727]

-To explore Yvonne’s interpretation of the KS3 Languages Programme of Study further and get the chance to ask questions, sign up to our free twilight webinar.
+To explore Yvonne’s interpretation of the KS3 Languages Programme of Study further listen to the webinar.

 (1) Prof. Larry Vandergrift, Centre for Languages Linguistics and Area Studies, Theory and Practice in Modern Foreign Language Competence https://www.llas.ac.uk/resources/gpg/67#ref15